jupyter-book/thebe/docs/contribute.md

 ## Building docs locally

-Thebe uses [Sphinx](https://www.sphinx-doc.org/) and [JupyterBook](https://jupyterbook.org/) for building documentation.
+Thebe uses [Sphinx](https://www.sphinx-doc.org/) for building documentation.
 Thebe documentation is located in the `/docs` directory.
 You will need the development environment setup, see the above {ref}`dev-install` to learn more.
 You will also need Python installed, and can install the requirements for the documentation using: